How To Avoid Being 'That' Parent.

 (Sprint icon Shelly-Ann Fraser-Pryce and her son Zyon, how fast will he be?! by Getty Images)

-Unfortunately, disappointment is unavoidable in sport, only one person/team can win leaving the rest to process loss whilst occasionally there can also be scenarios involving dubious decision-making.
+Unfortunately, disappointment is unavoidable in sport, only one person/team can win leaving the rest to process loss.
+There can, however, also be scenarios where you question the end result or tthe official's decision.
 In these situations, no matter how frustrated (or angry) you may feel, try to keep these feelings in check.
 An angry parental outburst, especially one conducted in full view of your child and others, could cause your child serious embarrassment and anxiety, the effects of which can potentially be long lasting.
 I can still recall, in intricate detail, an ‘incident’ that played out in front of an entire stadium of supporters… it wasn’t pretty and was the stuff of nightmares for every young athlete!
 Remember, they are the ones that will have to face the athlete (and parent) in question at the next competition…